Time Keeps on Slippin, Slippin, Slippin…..Into the Future….

 I love that Hawking was very open about mistakes that he and other scientists have made in their research.
 Not because I don’t expect him to find himself wrong on occasion but because it reveals the “practicing” nature of science.
 It proves that we are always learning more and more, no matter how much knowledge we attain, there is always more.
 He says, “A good example of this was Einstein, who called the cosmological constant, which he introduced when he was trying to make a static model of the universe, the biggest mistake of his life.”
 Guys, we’re just not meant to figure it all out.

-A Brief History of Time makes it appearance in Season 3 of LOST when Aldo, one of “The Others”, is standing, (actually sitting) guard outside one of the Dharma research facilities.
-Inside they are holding Carl hostage, doing all kinds of horrible mind experiments on him, sending him subliminal messages through these neon goggle things as punishment because he was having a secret teenage romance with Ben’s daughter.
-If you watched the show you know all about this, if not, then, I’m sorry for all that.
-Anyway, our LOSTies sneak up on Aldo while he is reading and attack him, bust into the building and rescue Carl.
+A Brief History of Time makes it’s appearance in Season 3 of LOST when Aldo, one of “The Others”, is sitting guard outside one of the Dharma research facilities.
+Inside they are holding Carl hostage, doing all kinds of horrible mind experiments on him, sending him subliminal messages through neon goggles as punishment for having a secret teenage romance with Ben’s daughter, Alex.
+If you watched the show you know all about this, if not, I’m sorry for all that.
+Anyway, our LOSTies sneak up on Aldo while he is reading and attack him in order to rescue Carl.
 And that is pretty much all you see from that book on the show.
 There is one other time where it is lying on Ben’s coffee table but it doesn’t receive any attention.
-It’s obvious now that LOST featured this book as foreshadowing to the 5th season where the characters spend several episodes traveling through time.
-But even if they didn’t, the “Others” and the Dharma people were all sciency anyway.
+(Spoiler Alert) It’s obvious now that LOST featured this book as foreshadowing to the 5th season where the characters spend several episodes traveling through time.
+But even if they didn’t, the “Others” and the Dharma Initiative were all sciencey anyway.
 Somebody would’ve read it.

 And now, I can say that I’ve read it.
 And I’m pretty doggone proud of myself for it.
-And here is something I learned.
+And here is something else I learned.
 Maybe you already knew….but I learned that scientists who follow the Big Bang Theory also believe there will be a Big Crunch at the end.
-The universe that is now and has been expanding will eventually snap back into a Big Crunch.
+The universe that is now, and has been expanding, will eventually snap back into a Big Crunch.